 The intention of an alarm is to signal that something has gone wrong, or that a particular stage of processing has been reached.
 For example, an alarm might indicate that a boiler has exceeded a safe temperature limit.

 Event: Events represent normal system status messages, and do not require an operator response.
-An event is defined as a detectable occurrence, which may or may not is associated with an alarm.
+An event is defined as a detectable occurrence, which may or may not be associated with an alarm.
 So event means something interesting happened to the system that may be an indication of an unwanted state or some info that we are interested in.

 For example, in our yard gate example, whenever the user has opened the gate from our HMI that we can log as an event.
 This can be used for reporting.
 But say, nobody commanded to open the gate but the gate opened by itself due to a bug in the software that can be treated as an alarm, say our motor has burned and we commanded to open the gate and it did not open, this is an alarm.
 If an alarm occurs then the operator needs to do something.

 The event system has been built as an extension.
 The extension can be loaded automatically when a project is created or can be installed via NuGet packages.
 When we install the NuGet package we might encounter a computability problem as the interface may not match.